Offshore Wind Research and the Department of Marine Resource's Role

 In Maine, plans are taking shape for a research lease that strives to answer critical questions about the impacts of OSW on fishing and the environment prior to commercial development.

 The Bureau of Ocean Energy Management (BOEM) is responsible for all renewable energy development in federal waters, including commercial and research offshore wind leases.
-The State has applied for a research lease to construct a floating offshore wind array in federal waters off the coast of Maine.
+On August 19, 2024, the State of Maine and Bureau of Ocean Energy Management (BOEM) reached an agreement on a floating offshore wind research lease, a significant milestone in the development of offshore wind energy for Maine.

 Gulf of Maine Floating Offshore Wind Research Array